GREEKYnikhilsharma/Virus_total/README.md

 3. as report will be returned which will can be saved and any specific detection will be displayed

  Thanks!
-Xen0ph0n for awesome refrence, https://github.com/Xen0ph0n/VirusTotal_API_Tool
+Xen0ph0n for awesome reference, https://github.com/Xen0ph0n/VirusTotal_API_Tool